mczachurski/remotly-ios/README.md

 ## Contributing
 You can fork and clone repository.
 Execute 'carthage update' and build.
 Do your changes and pull a request.
 Enjoy!

+## AppleStore
+Unfortunately Apple rejected this app from App Store.